New Rules Would Open CU Conversion Process in Texas

-Texas, home to the two biggest-ever credit union conversions to mutual savings banks, adopted new rules that will require credit union management to notify members of a proposal to convert to MSBs before the matter is voted by the board of directors.
+AUSTIN, Texas — Texas, home to the two biggest credit union conversions to mutual savings bank, adopted new rules Friday that will require credit union management to notify members of a proposal to convert to MSBs before the matter is voted by the board of directors.

-The new rules, adopted unanimously by the Texas CU Commission, will require that members be sent a notice explaining the details and ramifications of the conversion before a board vote, according to Harold Feeney, director of the state's CU Department.
+The new rules, adopted Friday by the Texas CU Commission, will require that members be sent a notice explaining the details and ramifications of the conversion before a Board vote, according to Harold Feeney, director of the state’s CU Department.

 The new rules will also require the credit union to provide a process for members to express their opinion on the conversion proposal.

-The new rules were published last week in the Texas Register and are effective 20 days afterwards, according to Feeney.
+The new rules will be published this week in the Texas Register and are effective 20 days afterwards, Feeney told The Credit Union Journal.

-It was last year's conversions of two credit unions giants, $1.5-billion Community CU and $1.4-billion OmniAmerican CU, which caused a major controversy both in the credit union community and in Congress.
-The controversy was only resolved by a federal court order allowing the conversions to be completed.
+Last year’s conversions of two credit unions giants, $1.5 billion Community CU and $1.4 billion OmniAmerican CU, caused a major controversy which was only resolved by a federal court order allowing the conversions to be completed.